gravitational/careers/challenges/solutions_and_support_engineering/README.md

 # Summary

-The on-call sysadmin challenge is a simulated troubleshooting session where several faults have been created in a sample environment requiring the candidate to investigate and solve the problems.
+The Solutions and Support Engineer sysadmin challenge is a simulated troubleshooting session where several faults have been created in a sample environment requiring the candidate to investigate and solve the problems.